 Where are probate papers filed?

-is done in the county where the decedent resided at the time of his or
+Probate papers are filed with the probate division of the clerk of the circuit court in the county where the estate is set up.
+Usually, this is done in the county where the decedent resided at the time of his or her passing.

 Does all property have to go through probate when a person dies?

 Actually, all property of the decedent does not have to go through probate.
 Some property passes outside of the will, such as if a decedent owns a home with a spouse, and the property was held as joint tenants by the entirety.
 In such case the home passes automatically to the surviving spouse by operation of law, in other words, nothing extra has to be done.
 The property is merely deemed by law to be the sole property of the surviving spouse upon the death of the other spouse.